ch3mss/Sys_dev_asm2/README.md

-ASM 1 and 2 are presented all in the Desktop/RMIT MELl... file
+ASM 1 and 2 are presented in the Desktop/RMIT MEL... file

 Hope you enjoy it ;)